92.05 %

 i'm sure this game is great when you really get into it; unfortunately, i just can't. time-based mechanics are very stressfull for me, and my impression is that stardew valley has a LOT of those. how could i possibly feel relaxed when i have to remember to water the crops, talk to everyone in town, figure out what gifts they like, and check out whatever seasonal thing is going on at the moment, every single day, and find whatever i need for the community center?! if i want a game to relax to, i boot up celeste, because a having a simple, predictable wall to repeatedly mash your face against is relaxing to me. evidently though, a lot of people aren't like me. but if you are, stay clear of this game

 As you can see from my hours I very much tried to enjoy this game but in practice I just often didn't.
 Many people do love it though, the question you'll have to figure out is if that will be you or not.
 There is not much I'd even point to as a particular objective "problem" with the game.
 I'm not a fan of only being able to save when I sleep, as if I play a day it often feels like a massive chore to finish the day before stopping.
 And also, there's just a lot of tedium walking around.
 Days feel both too short and too long somehow.
-But those are all rather inconsistent feelings.
+(It's supposed to be a chill cozy game but the short time on days makes it feel faster paced) But those are all rather inconsistent feelings.
 There were a few times I found myself having some fun with the game and jamming out a bit to the music (especially in summer) but those feelings don't last long or hold over long period of time for me, and before I know it I'm either waiting for day to end or just running to bed early so I can close the game.
 I may still try again at some point, but for the moment I've probably played enough to at least have a decently informed opinion.
 I will update this review if I ever come around.

 i actually love this game but i intentionally misclicked for some reason. you should def buy it and support the creator tho